hdinizribeiro/udacity-project-2/README.md

 ### Start

-`yarn start`: Starts the application after build, it deppends on the build command
+`yarn start`: Starts the application on port 3000 after build, it deppends on the build command

 ### Watch

-`yarn watch`: Build and start the application on watch mode
+`yarn watch`: Build and start the application on watch mode running on port 3000

 ### Test